cdondrup/petri_net/README.md

 **Knowledge Base Action**

 The thrid type of action possible and used here is the KB action.
-This action work directly on the knowledge base.
-So actually we wouldn't have needed the server described above to store out value in the external KB but we could have done that directly using a KB action.
+This action works directly on the knowledge base.
+So actually we wouldn't have needed the server described above to store our `my_value` in the external KB but we could have done that directly using a KB action.
 Why is this beneficial?
 Because we don't need to implement a dedicted ROS node for this but can define these directly in the domain and plan.
 This action will be explained in more detail later when we have a look at the plan and domain files.